-Peter W. Mullin is the chairman and chief executive officer and a director of Mullin Insurance Services, Inc. ("MINC") and PWM Insurance Services, Inc. ("PWM"), executive compensation and benefit consultants and insurance agents.
-Mr. Mullin is also the majority stockholder of MINC and the principal stockholder of PWM.
-During 1999, the Company paid insurance companies premiums for life insurance placed by MINC and PWM in 1999 and prior years in connection with various Company employee benefit plans.
-In 1999, MINC and PWM earned commissions from such insurance companies in an aggregate amount of approximately \$1,016,000 for the placement and renewal of this insurance, in which Mr. Mullin had direct and indirect interests of approximately \$712,000.
+Peter W. Mullin is the chairman and chief executive officer and a director of MC Insurance Services, Inc. ("MC"), Mullin Insurance Services, Inc. ("MINC") and PWM Insurance Services, Inc. ("PWM"), executive compensation and benefit consultants and insurance agents.
+Mr. Mullin is also the largest stockholder of MC and the majority stockholder of MINC and PWM.
+During 2000, the Company paid insurance companies premiums for life insurance placed by MC, MINC and PWM in 2000 and prior years in connection with various Company employee benefit plans.
+In 2000, MC, MINC and PWM earned commissions from such insurance companies in an aggregate amount of approximately \$1,594,000 for the placement and renewal of this insurance, in which Mr. Mullin had direct and indirect interests of approximately \$958,000.
+In addition, in 2000 PWM had a minority interest in SCA Consulting, L.L.C. ("SCA").
+During 2000, the Company paid SCA a total of \$273,400 for consulting assignments from which Mr. Mullin will receive an indirect benefit of approximately \$3,400.